GeneratedEventTimestamp_plugin.cc broken in clang.

 Note that formally the code will be guaranteed to conform the definition only with C++20, which is going to require that the system clock be relative to the epoch, which is only de facto true now.

-#8 Updated by Gianluca Petrillo over 1 year ago
+#8 Updated by Gianluca Petrillo about 2 years ago

 The fix is uploaded in branch